genome/ptero-apis/auth.md

 ## Justification
 The auth service provides the following benefits:

-- Removes requirement for individual services to authN/authZ users.
+- Removes requirement for individual services to authenticate (authN) and authorize (authZ) users.
 - Encapsulates access requirements of services with each individual service.